leeandher/leander.xyz/src/pages/notes/Advanced React & GraphQL/0 - Setup with Next.md

 ## Folder Structure

-Most simply React apps start with creating your DOM element to host the app, something like `<div id="root"></div>` or `<div id="app"></div>`, then creating a large HOC inevitably called `App.js` or `Main.js`, and admitedly, even CRA starts you down this path, but next has all of that setup out of the box.
+Most simply React apps start with creating your DOM element to host the app, something like `<div id="root"></div>` or `<div id="app"></div>`, then creating a large HOC inevitably called `App.js` or `Main.js`, and admittedly, even CRA starts you down this path, but next has all of that setup out of the box.
 In fact it starts you up with an `_app.js` file as your application root component!

 Since you're developing an application in the 21st Century, you should use a proper folder structure.
 I recommend this one: